HuyMU/Task_Manager_For_DADN_CNPM/README.md

 ### How it works:
 1. Every time you push or merge a Pull Request to the `main` branch, GitHub Actions will:
-   - Setup Python 3.11 and verify all backend dependencies (`requirements.txt`).
+   - Build the Frontend (`npm install`, `npm run typecheck`, and `npm run build`).
-   - Run a syntax check (`compileall`) to ensure the codebase is healthy.
+   - Run a backend Python syntax check (`compileall`).
-2. If the build passes, it automatically triggers your **Render Deploy Hook** using the GitHub Secrets.
+2. If the build passes, it automatically triggers your **Render Deploy Hook**.

 ### Setup Deployment
 1. Go to your **GitHub Repository Settings** > **Secrets and variables** > **Actions**.
 2. Create a new repository secret named: `RENDER_DEPLOY_HOOK`.
-3. Paste the unique Webhook URL provided by your Render dashboard into the secret's value.
+3. Paste your Render target Webhook URL.
-4. Render Configuration: Make sure your Render Web Service sets the **Root Directory** to `backend`, the build command to `pip install -r requirements.txt`, and the start command to `uvicorn app.main:app --host 0.0.0.0 --port $PORT`.
+4. On Render, set the start command to execute FastAPI.
+The deployed Vue Frontend (`frontend/dist`) is statically bound and served via FastAPI at `/`.

 ---